You can’t find peace by hiding from life

-A horse can read you like a crystal ball, even if you try to fake your feelings.
-So you cannot hide from the truth of who you are.
+A horse can read us, even if we try to fake our feelings.
+We cannot hide from the truth of who we are.

 Horses telegraph their intent through body language.
-The flick of an ear, a look in the eye, the neck’s position, and the hunch of the back all communicate their aims.
+The flick of an ear, a look in the eye, the position of the neck, and the hunch of the back all communicate their aims.

-Humans are deceptive in our communication skills.
-For example, we may say one thing, but our physical expression may differ from our verbal explanation.
-Yet, effective interspecies interaction begins with non-verbal intelligence.
+On the other hand, humans are deceptive in our communication skills, saying one thing, but our physical expression may differ from our verbal explanation.
+Yet, effective interaction begins with non-verbal intelligence.

 Learning to be precise through physical expression comes from understanding who we are.

-Taking the lessons in communication I learned from horses taught me to be a better teacher.
-If my verbal instructions were not implemented, I knew I was not explaining it in a language my students could understand.
+The communication I learned from horses made me a better teacher.
+If my verbal instructions were not implemented, I knew I was not explaining them in a language my students could understand.

 When I asked her to refrain from manhandling the horse, she argued with me, denying she was doing it at all, then acquiesced, justifying she had to stay in control.
 Those words revealed who she was.